Structural Results for High-Multiplicity Scheduling on Uniform Machines

-We are interested in efficient algorithms if the largest job size $\pmax$ is small and there are only a few job types $d$.
-All the above problems are all NP-hard~\cite{DBLP:books/daglib/0030297} and hence unlikely to admit a polynomial time algorithm.
-However, there might be polynomial time algorithms of $d$ and $\pmax$ are fixed; such algorithms are called \emph{slicewise polynomial} (\textsc{xp}).
-We go even further and look for an algorithm with running time $\O(f(d,\pmax) \poly \abs I)$ for some function $f$ where $\abs I$ is the encoding length of the instance.
+We are interested in the structure of optimal solutions if the largest job size $\pmax$ is small and there are only a few job types $d$.
+This occurs e.g. in approximative settings after rounding or when scheduling maintenance for air crafts~\cite{DBLP:journals/mor/McCormickSS01}.
+All of the above problems are NP-hard~\cite{DBLP:books/daglib/0030297} and hence unlikely to admit a polynomial time algorithm (unless $\textsc p = \textsc{np}$).
+However, there might be (and in fact, there are) polynomial time algorithms if $d$ and $\pmax$ are fixed; such algorithms are called \emph{slice-wise polynomial} (\textsc{xp}) with parameter $d + \pmax$.
+We can go even further for an algorithm with running time $\O(f(d,\pmax) \poly \abs I)$ for some function $f$, where $\abs I$ is the encoding length of the instance.
 Such algorithms are called \emph{fixed parameter-tractable (\textsc{fpt})} algorithms with parameter $d + \pmax$.
-Note that -- except for restricted assignment -- we have $d \leq \pmax$, hence in most cases we cover is suffices to consider the parameter $\pmax$ only.
-For the sake of shortness we write $\O^*(f(d,\pmax))$ for $\O(f(d,\pmax) \poly \abs I)$, that is the $\O^*$ notation suppresses factors polynomial in the input encoding.
+Note that in contrast to low-multiplicity scheduling, where $\poly n$ is polynomial in the encoding of the input, for high-multiplicity $\poly n$ would be exponential in the encoding of the input.
+So, when designing \textsc{fpt} algorithms for the high-multiplicity setting, we have $\poly \abs I = \es$.